-As of year-end, the Authority and its blended component units had \$11,993,240 in debt outstanding compared to \$12,966,181 last year, a decrease of \$972,941.
+As of year-end, the Authority and its blended component units had \$10,359,757 in debt outstanding compared to \$11,993,240 last year, a decrease of \$1,633,483.
 This debt is in the form of National and State Housing Trust Fund loans received from the Tennessee Housing Development Agency that the Authority turned around and loaned to Spring Johnson, L.P., and Chickasaw Senior Community, L.P. for the redevelopment and conversion of a portion of the Authority's public housing inventory to low-income housing tax credit ("LIHTC") Rental Assistance Demonstration ("RAD") projects.
 It also includes two loans obtained by the Authority to provide Franklin Housing Collaborative, a blended component unit of the Authority, the necessary funds to acquire condos to be resold as affordable housing for qualified low-income homebuyers.
-It also includes a loan obtained by Franklin Housing Collaborative for the acquisition of the Natchez Street Apartments, an affordable housing project now owed by Franklin Housing Collaborative.
-Lastly, it includes a construction and term loan on the Park Street RAD project, a construction and term loan on the Spring Johnson LIHTC RAD project obtained by Spring Johnson, L.P., another one of the Authority's blended component units, and a construction and term loan on the Chickasaw Senior LIHTC RAD project, another one of the Authority's blended component units.
+It also includes a loan obtained by Franklin Housing Collaborative for the acquisition of the Natchez Street Apartments, an affordable housing project now owned by Franklin Housing Collaborative.
+Lastly, it includes a construction and term loan on the Park Street RAD project, and construction and term loans on the Spring Johnson, Chickasaw Senior Community, and Cherokee Place LIHTC RAD projects, which are all blended component units of the Authority as well.